qsld-org/qsld/README.md

 - `rdmd`
 - `pdflatex` (optional*)
 - `quantikz` (optional*)
+- `typst` (optional*)

 `pdflatex` and `quantikz` are optional only if you do not want to draw the circuits you create with this library.
-Otherwise, at least `quantikz` is an absolute necessity, `pdflatex` can be replaced with another latex compiler.
+Otherwise, at least `quantikz` is an absolute necessity if you do not want to use `typst`, `pdflatex` can be replaced with another latex compiler. `Typst` is the compiler for the markup language by the same name and is also capable of drawing quantum circuits.
+If you do not want to use `latex` at all for drawing quantum circuits, you can use `typst` instead as an alternative.

 ### Building